kstar0707/signature-passwordless-auth/README.md

-# signature-android
+# signature

-This is an android application to manage signature profile, login history and others.
+This is a application to manage signature profile, login history and others.

 ## Screenshots